-Please sign, date and mail your proxy card in the envelope provided as soon as possible.
+Please date, sign and mail your proxy card in the envelope provided as soon as possible.

-$\hat{\mathbf{e}}$ Please detach along perforated line and mail in the envelope provided. $\hat{\mathbf{e}}$
+Please detach along perforated line and mail in the envelope provided.

+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2, 3 AND 4.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE x

+To ratify the appointment of McGladrey & Pullen, LLP as independent auditors of the Company for the year ending

+1. Election of Directors:

+FOR

+AGAINST ABSTAIN

-ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2, 3 A E. PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK A HERE x FOR AGAINST ABSTAI 1.
-Election of Directors: 2.
-To ratify the appointment of McGladrey & Pullen, LLP as independent auditors of the Company for the year ending December 31, 2008.
-0 0 0 NOMINEES: o FOR ALL NOMINEES o WITHHOLD AUTHORITY FOR ALL NOMINEES m Charles E. Bradley, Jr. m Chris A. Adams m E. Bruce Fredrikson m Brian J. Rayhill m William B. Roberts 3.
-To approve an amendment of the Company's 2006 Long-Term Equity Incentive Plan which increases the number of shares issuable from 3,000,000 to 5,000,000.
-0 0 0 o FOR ALL EXCEPT (See instrucutions below) m John C. Warner m Gregory S. Washer m Daniel S. Wood 4.
-To approve the material terms of the Company's Executive Management Bonus Plan.
-0 0 0 5.
-To transact such other business as may properly con adjournment(s) thereof. ne before t the meeting or any THE PRO BEI S PROXY WILL BE VOTED AS SPECIFIED OR, IF NO E ELECTION OF THE NOMINEES, FOR PROPOSALS DXIES DEEM ADVISABLE ON SUCH OTHER MATTE FORE THE MEETING AND ANY POSTPONEMENTS EREOF.
-2, 3 AND RS AS M 4, AND AS AY PROPER SAÍD RLY COME authority to vote for any individual nominee(s), n the circle next to each nominee you wish to w PLEASE VOTE, SIGN, DATE AND PROMPTLY RET URN THI S CARD. indicate your new address in the a count, please check the box at right and ddress space above.
-Please note that on the account may not be submitted via this Date: ignature of Shareholder D - 4 e:
+NOMINEES.
+December 31, 2008. o FOR ALL NOMINEES o WITHHOLD AUTHORITY FOR ALL NOMINEES MOMINEES: m Chris A. Adams m Charles E. Bradley, Jr. m E. Bruce Fredrikson m Brian J. Rayhill 3.
+To approve an amendment of the Company's 2006 Long-Term Elementive Plan which increases number of shares issuable from to 5,000,000. quity the o FOR ALL EXCEPT (See instrcutions below) m William B. Roberts m John C. Warner m Gregory S. Washer m Daniel S. Wood 4.
+To approve the material terms Company's Executive Manage Bonus Plan, including an amer increases the maximum bonuse be paid under such Plan ment adment that 5.
+To transact such other business any adjournment(s) thereof. as may properly come before the meeting o г SPECIFIED, FOR THE ELECTI PROPOSALS 2 AND 3, AND AS SUCH OTHER MATTERS AS M O AS SPECIFIED OR, IF NO CHOICE IS ON OF THE NOMINEES, FOR SAID PROXIES DEEM ADVISABLE OF IAY PROPERLY COME BEFORE THE NEMENTS OR ADJOURNMENTS old authority to vote for any individual L EXCEPT" and fill in the circle next to ithhold, as shown here: l PLEASE VOTE, SIGN, DAT CARD.
+E AND PROMPTLY RETURN THIS right and indicate your new a or account, please check the box at or address in the address space above.
+The registered name(s) on the account is method.
+Signature of Shareholder Date Sign nature of Shareholder Date or names appear on this Proxy.
+When shares are held jointly, eac n full corporate name by duly authorized officer, giving full title as : ator, attorney, trustee or guardian, please give full title as such.
+If the lame by authorized person. ;